puppetlabs/facter/CONTRIBUTING.md

         based on the current stable series if it was introduced there, or on `master` if it is not yet present in a stable release.

-      The current stable series is 2.7.x, and the current maintenance series is 2.6.x.
+      The current facter stable series is 2.x, and the current maintenance series is 1.6.x.

   1. Make separate commits for logically separate changes.